The Library of Congress Unlocks The Ultimate Archive System

 Speaking very broadly, with 4K scans you wind up in the neighborhood of 128 MB per frame.
 Figure that a typical motion picture has about 160,000 frames, and you wind up around 24TB per film.
 And that's just the raw data.
 Now you process it to do things like removing dust, do digital restoration work.
 Each of those steps develops additional data streams and data files to be saved.

-I asked one of our IT people today, what if were to digitally preserve a typical feature film?
+I asked one of our IT people today [in 2010], what if we were to digitally preserve a feature film?
 A typical film scanner might have 5 to 10 terabytes of direct storage that's associated with it.
 Once you fill that, then you have to offload the media to another SAN for post processing, and then once you're done with post processing, you then have to put in a deep archive.
 If you want to do anything with it later on, you have to pull it back out of that deep storage archive.

 Everyone is pretty much agreed that you had better migrate that data after five years to the next latest greatest thing, or you risk losing it.
 And of course, you want to have a backup copy.
 I've even been at several conferences and meetings in the last couple of years where people are saying, "No, no, no, no, you want to have at least TWO backup copies."
 On separate servers, separate geographic locations, the whole bit, because a single backup that you make might not be able to be restored.
 You want that second backup, just in case.